-If you are developing on Windows, you will want to work within the Docker Quickstart Terminal which provides a better alternative to the built-in Windows such as Git Bash which you typically get as part of installing Docker Toolbox on Windows 7.
+If you are developing on Windows 7, you will want to work within the Docker Quickstart Terminal which uses Git Bash and provides a better alternative to the built-in Windows shell.

 However experience has shown this to be a poor development environment

 with limited functionality.
 It is suitable to run Docker based